 An ERIE auto insurance policy provides automatic coverage for additional and replacement vehicles.
 For liability, the policyholder must notify ERIE during the policy period.
 For comprehensive and collision, the lowest deductible applies.
 If no comprehensive and/or collision coverage, the policyholder has 7 days of coverage with a $500 deductible.

 Your Erie Insurance agent can provide you with these documents.
-Use the Agent Locator to find your agent’s current listing.
+Use find an agent to get your agent’s current information.
 You can also request either of these cards by contacting Customer Care online or by calling 1-800-458-0811 between 8 a.m. to 11 p.m.
 Monday through Friday, and 9 a.m. to 4:30 p.m.
 Saturday.

 No. Your auto coverage applies to accidents or losses that occur during the policy period in the United States of America, its territories and possessions, Puerto Rico, Canada or between their ports.
 Coverage does not extend outside of these areas.
 However, in Mexico, collision coverage will apply to an owned auto if you have purchased it.